ihari04/PrimenumbersInMincemeat/README.md

 # PrimenumbersInMincemeat
-This is a Map Reduce program written using Python Mincemeatpy
+A Map reduce program written in python Mincemeatpy which produces the prime numbers from 1 to 100 Million.